Leather Types Intro

 Oil-pull up is a fascinating material.
 Colored using aniline dyes that render the leather more supple, it is then imbued with waxes and oils.
 The result is a highly durable material that gets its name for the “pulling effect” — when stretched, the oils and waxes disperse, and the leather appears to get lighter.
 While this might sound like a fragile leather type that couldn’t handle much abuse, the beauty of oil-pull is its inherent resiliency.
 When scuffed, scratched or stretched, a damp cloth and a little elbow grease will remove even the most severe of blemishes — even deep scratches (read this post if you’re curious to learn just how much abuse it will take).

-Veg-tan simply refers to leather that has been finished using tannins, vegetable matter, tree bark, and a host of other natural materials (leaves, bark, fruits, roots, even nuts).
-Becuase of this, the leather starts out light tan in color, and when left undyed, sun exposure will slowly darken this leather type to a rich medium brown color.
-Leather connisseurs love that this leather type patinas over time.
+Veg-tan simply refers to leather that has been tanned using tannins, vegetable matter, tree bark, and a host of other natural materials (leaves, bark, fruits, roots, even nuts).
+Because of this, the leather starts out light tan in color, and when left un-dyed, sun exposure will slowly darken this leather type to a rich medium brown color.
+Leather connoisseurs love that this leather type patinas over time.

 Dyed Veg-tan Leather

 Not really a unique leather type as much as a basader offering.
-Our dyed veg-tan leather is simply vegetable tanned leather that we then dye by hand (typically, brown, black, and sometimes blue).
-This leather will slighly darken with age, but the color will essentially remain the same over time.
-Dyeing veg-tan leather is an extremely laborious task, and becuase it is slight less durable than bridle leather, we are now producing some of our older veg-tan bags in bridle.
+Our dyed veg-tan leather is simply vegetable tanned leather that we then dye by hand.
+Our staple color is Admiral Blue, however we often take on custom colors as well.
+This can be a fun process as we can mix our own unique colors, and make something truly bespoke, in a color that is rarely seen in vegetable tanned leather.
+This leather will slightly darken with age, but the color will essentially remain the same over time.
+Dyeing veg-tan leather is an extremely laborious task, but we think it’s all worth it as the result of the leather is stunningly beautiful with a lustrous sheen.

 Want to learn more?
 Read about our leather color options.